 - Applications are now closed for the 2022 Fund

 Fund Allocation Panel

 All eligible applications are reviewed by a fair and transparent panel.
 This process ensures community involvement in how funds are allocated and maintains the integrity of the program.
-The panel will meet locally in May 2021, with successful applicants notified shortly thereafter.
+The panel will meet online in May 2022, with successful applicants notified shortly thereafter.
 The Fund Allocation Panel consists of a local council representative, members of the local community, and Pacific Hydro staff.

 Participation provides valuable insight into the application process, and more information about activities in your local community.

 To learn more about the types of projects who have received support from Pacific Hydro in other host communities, check out our publication, Local Good – A decade of support for sustainable communities.